cgmckeever/tak-tools/README.md

 ### TAK Docker

 - Download the docker package from https://tak.gov/products/tak-server
-- transfer it to your server in the `~/release/` directory
+- Transfer it to your server in the `~/release/` directory

 ## LetsEncrypt [optional]